How to Complete a PCI Audit in 7 Steps

 To protect the security of cardholder data, the PCI Security Standards Council requires organizations that work with payment cards to maintain compliance with the PCI DSS.
-If you’re an entity that stores, processes, or transmits cardholder data, you may be asking QSA firms, “How do you conduct a PCI audit?”
+If you’re an entity that stores, processes, or transmits cardholder data, it’s imperative to regularly conduct a PCI audit to ensure compliance.

 A PCI audit is a rigorous examination of the Payment Card Industry Data Security Standard, which consists of nearly 400 individual controls and is a critical part of staying in business for any merchant, service provider, or subservice provider who is involved in handling cardholder data.